jjdeuce06/jjdeuce06/README.md

 - Ideally, the app will display a total mileage, total activity count, and giving the user ability to view an individual activity.
 Individual activites will have mileage, pace, heart rate zone, calories burned, elevation gained, and a name.

 ## Current Courses
-- Operating Systems
+- Senior Project I
-- Structures of Programming Languages
+- Theory of Languages
-- Python
+- Data and Network Communication
 - General Education Credits

 ## Connect with Me